 Method 1 and 2 primarily use AutoCAD autosave files and backup files.
 If you aren’t sure which is which, you can read the differences between these files on the Autodesk website.

-Method #1: Recover Deleted or Unsaved AutoCAD Files from the Autosave Folder
+Method 1: Recover Unsaved AutoCAD Files from the Autosave Folder

 By default, the Autosave feature is enabled and creates an autosave (.sv$) file every 10 minutes.
 But as soon as you close the app or save your drawing, all autosave files are deleted automatically.